boPopov/textprotocol/README.md

 ### Docker Setup
 If you make a decision to go with the Docker setup follow the next steps:
 #### Windows
 Download [Docker Desktop](https://docs.docker.com/get-started/introduction/get-docker-desktop/).
-Make sure to install the applicat ion.
+Make sure to install the application.
 After the installation is completed open a terminal and run the command below:
 ```bash
 docker --version
 ```